A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Applications

-Though MH achieved the lowest RMSPE (1.42) but required 45 minutes (2,741 seconds) in Table~\ref{tab:combined_realworld_results} (a).
+Although MH achieved the lowest RMSPE (1.42), it required 45 minutes (2,741 seconds), as shown in Table~\ref{tab:combined_realworld_results} (a).
 In contrast, SIVI achieved a comparable RMSPE in only 262 seconds, representing a 10.46-fold speedup, while HMC attained a higher RMSPE of 1.85 with a runtime of 3.6 hours (12,826.73 seconds); thus making it 48.95 times slower than SIVI.
 Overall, these results demonstrate that SIVI provides predictive accuracy comparable to MH and HMC while being approximately 10–to-49 times faster.
 Figure~\ref{Fig:SIVILST50k} illustrates the land surface temperature results, showing that all three methods produce visually similar outputs that effectively capture the hottest regions.
+In addition to the 50,000-location setting, we consider larger datasets, which demonstrate greater computational gains as the data scale increases (see Supplement~\ref*{sec:largeMODIS} for details).